28 March 2022 | Financial Planning & Analysis

 You create (and keep creating) cash flow projections.
 That’s what.

-In this article, we’ll show you exactly why cash flow projections are so crucial and guide you through the process of calculating cash flow for your own startup.
+In this article, we’ll show you exactly why cash flow projections are so crucial and guide you through the process of projecting cash flow for your business.

 What Is a Cash Flow Projection?